 In recent years Turner has sometimes been involved with Classic Rock Cares, a project to help underprivileged children.
 Turner joined Over The Rainbow in 2008, a Rainbow covers band featuring former Rainbow Personnel keyboardist Tony Carey, drummer Bobby Rondinelli and drummer Greg Smith.
 Interestingly, the band featured the younger Blackmore, Jürgen Blackmore on guitar.
 Alcatrazz with Graham Bonnet, Joe Lynn Turner and Doogie White were touring Japan in September of 2010 as Voices Of Rainbow.
 The former Rainbow singers’ bands would perform in Tokyo, Nagoya and Osaka.

 Joe Lynn Turner visited Mayor Mustafa Akaydin of Antalya Turkey in August of 2010 to solicit support for an international music festival he plans to organize in the city.
 He reportedly received a positive response.
 Frontiers also signed Rated X (formerly Legacy X) in 2014.
 In 2016, Cleopatra Records was issuing a vintage and unreleased live set by former Rainbow singer entitled Street Of Dreams - Boston 1985.
 It was recorded when Turner was touring in support of his debut solo album Rescue You and featured several Rainbow songs.
 Turner’s work towards being a member of a reformed Rainbow was repulsed by guitarist Ritchie Blackmore as the band reformed without any other previous members.
 Joe Lynn Turner’s The Sessions will be released on October 7th through Deadline Music.
 The album contains Cover versions like AC/DC's Back In Black, The Doors' Riders On The Storm to Queen's Fat Bottomed Girls.
 Several guests were Michael Schenker, Phil Collen and Brad Gillis (Night Ranger).
+Joe Lynn Turner canceled planned tour dates following a heart attack in April 2018.
+He was taken to a hospital in Belarus.
+The man’s Sunstorm project released its The Road To Hell album through Frontiers in June.

 JOE LYNN TURNER - LIVE IN GERMANY - FRONTIERS/BLISTERING